Bob Momsen

 Robert Edward Momsen (May 28, 1929 – May 25, 2010) was an American professional football player.
 He was a first-team All-American at Ohio State in 1950.

-Early years
+Early life

 Momsen was born in Toledo, Ohio, in 1929.
 He was the son of Rose and Anton Momsen, Sr., and the younger brother of Tony Momsen.
 Momsen and his brother Tony both attended Libbey High School.

 Ohio State

 Brother Tony attended the University of Michigan, while Bob attended Ohio State University.
 Both brothers played college football and became adversaries in the Michigan–Ohio State football rivalry.
 Bob Momsen played at the guard and linebacker positions for the Ohio State Buckeyes while brother Tony played at the center and linebacker positions for the Michigan Wolverines.
 Bob Momsen was selected by the Football Writers Association of America as a first-team defensive player and on their 1950 College Football All-America Team.

 The Momsen brothers are most remembered for their role in the famed 1950 Snow Bowl game between Michigan and Ohio State.
 The game was played in a blizzard, with weather conditions so inclement that Michigan punted on first down for its first two plays from scrimmage, after concluding that the best strategy was to keep the slick ball on the other side of the field and in the hands of Ohio State.
 The Buckeyes scored when Vic Janowicz kicked a field goal after Bob Momsen recovered a blocked Wolverine kick.
 With 47 seconds remaining in the first half, Tony Momsen blocked a Janowicz punt and fell on the ball in the end zone for a touchdown.
 The Wolverines won by a final score of 9–3.
 Bob Momsen later recalled, "Two brothers got more publicity for playing in a terrible football game than anyone ever deserves."